 Many women wonder if they should wait until their family is complete before undergoing breast augmentation.
 Certainly, pregnancy and breast-feeding change the breast skin, shape, and size; these are common reasons many women choose to have breast augmentation surgery at our Minneapolis / St. Paul area clinic.
-As leading breast surgery experts in Minnesota, our staff works closely with patients during the breast implant surgery decision-making process.
+As leading breast surgery experts in Minnesota and the upper Midwest, our staff works closely with patients during the breast implant surgery decision-making process.

 Should a woman who has not yet had a child (but plans to in the future), or a woman who wishes to have more children later, undergo augmentation mammoplasty?